 Providing a Foundation for Academic and Professional Fulfillment

 Do you want to explore the University of Colorado College of Nursing before applying for formal admission?
 Would you like to complete a course for professional development, or possibly transfer into a degree program?
-If so, nondegree admission might be right for you.
+If so, a Non-Degree admission might be right for you.

 Extended Studies courses are open to anyone who

-Nondegree students are subject to different registration, withdrawal, and incomplete deadlines than degree-seeking students.
+Non-Degree students are subject to different billing, registration, withdrawal, and incomplete deadlines than degree-seeking students.
 Current deadlines are posted online under Tuition Rate and Important Dates.

-Nondegree students are not eligible for financial aid.
+Non-Degree students are not eligible for financial aid.
+Please select Course Lists and Catalogs/Course offerings for more detailed information.

 Please refer to the CU Online Technical Requirements to check your computer hardware, software, and internet service compliance.
 Additionally, you will need the following basic computer skills to function comfortably in an online course:

-The four core courses for a nursing Master's degree require only a baccalaureate degree or program permission.
+The four core courses for a nursing Master's degree require only a baccalaureate degree in Nursing.
 These courses can be taken in any order, and at least one of them will be offered each semester. they are:

 Permission to take a class does not guarantee that the program will accept credits taken as a nondegree into your desired program, so we highly recommend you consult with an advisor to verify transferability.

-All other graduate-level courses for nondegree enrollment require a baccalaureate degree or permission from the instructor and permission from the program director.
+All other graduate-level courses for nondegree enrollment require a baccalaureate degree in Nursing.

 Doctoral-level courses for nondegree enrollment require a master of science degree or permission from the instructor and the program director.